WarsWorld/WarsWorld/README.md

 Here are our [Contribution Guidelines](https://github.com/WarsWorld/WarsWorld/blob/main/CONTRIBUTING.md) where you can learn more about how you can help the project out!

-If you want to reach out the dev team/ask some questions, feel free to [join our Discord server!](https://discord.gg/9cgTs5ZGT2)
+If you want to reach out the dev team/ask some questions, feel free to join our Discord server by sending a DM to femboy.io

 # Setting up your local environment